Byron Vazakas: Description of Vazakas' Poetry

 Marianne Moore responded warmly to Vazakas’ overtures and encouraged him from the start.
-In contrast, Wallace Stevens, in spite of the connection to Reading, his birthplace, was only coolly cordial, though later he was reported to have described Vazakas as a “clever fellow.”
+In contrast, Wallace Stevens, despite the connection to Reading, his birthplace, was only coolly cordial, though later he was reported to have described Vazakas as a “clever fellow.”
 At various times Vazakas enjoyed an association with other writers: Tennessee Williams, John Ciardi, James Merrill, Archibald MacLeish, Richard Wilbur, Theodore Roethke, W. H. Auden, and Edwin Honig.
 He developed a friendship with the young novelist Maritta Wolff that lasted almost all his life.